jbhunt/parallel-pyspin/README.md

 1. `git clone https://github.com/jbhunt/parallel-pyspin.git`
 2. `python -m setup.py install`

+Be warned, the github repo is one development version ahead of the PYPI package.
+It's untested and not entirely bug-free.
+Use it at your own risk.

 ## 2.2.
 Installing PySpin ##
+The only other software this package depends on is the Spinnaker SDK and the PySpin package.

+### Method 1 ###
+You can install these dependencies yourself.
+Take a look [here](https://www.flir.com/products/spinnaker-sdk).
+If you are using an operating system other than Ubuntu 18.04 or a Python version less than 3.6, this is the recommended procedure.

+### Method 2 ###
-The only other software this package depends on is the Spinnaker SDK including PySpin.
-You can install it yourself - take a look [here](https://www.flir.com/products/spinnaker-sdk).
-Alternatively, if you are using Ubuntu 18.04 and Python 3 you can run [this](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker/install.py) script and it should take care of the installation for you.
-There's a couple options you can specify via the command line.
+Alternatively, if you are using Ubuntu 18.04 and Python 3.6+ you can run [this script](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker/install.py) and it should take care of the installation for you.

+1. There's a folder which contains some libraries, a list of dependencies and the PySpin Wheel [here](https://github.com/jbhunt/parallel-pyspin/tree/master/spinnaker).
+To download this file you can either clone the whole github repository: `git clone https://github.com/jbhunt/parallel-pyspin/` or you can use subversion to download just this folder and its contents: `svn checkout https://github.com/jbhunt/parallel-pyspin/trunk/spinnaker`.
+To install subversion if you don't already have it installed: `sudo apt-get install subversion`.

-Part of the installation procedure is increasing the memory limit for USB device buffers.
+2. Part of the installation procedure is increasing the memory limit for USB device buffers.
 By default Ubuntu caps USB device buffers at 16 MB ([source](https://www.flir.com/support-center/iis/machine-vision/application-note/understanding-usbfs-on-linux)).
 This can cause issues if you are using a camera with high resolution or at a high framerate or when using multiple cameras.
-To permanently modify the limit on USB device buffers use the `--increase-memory-limit` flag and specify how much to increase the memory limit with the `memory-limit` argument.
-Make sure to run the script with root privilege:

-`sudo python -m ./install.py --increase-memory-limit --memory-limit 1200`
+To permanently modify the limit on USB device buffers use the `--increase-memory-limit` flag and specify the new buffer size with the `--memory-limit` argument.
+Make sure to run the script with root privileges: `sudo python -m ./install.py --increase-memory-limit --memory-limit 1200`.

 This script takes care of steps 1-3 of the procedures for installation outlined in the Spinnaker [README](https://github.com/jbhunt/parallel-pyspin/blob/master/spinnaker/README) as well as the installation of the PySpin Wheel.
 There are additional steps that you might need to complete if you are using a GigE camera or if you'd like to use the SpinView GUI.